• Skip to main content

 Much of What You’re Going to Do or Say Today is Not Essential

-The paradox is that in an effort to do more, we end up doing less.
 When you find yourself in a hole, the best thing to do is stop digging.
-By failing to think about how we’re working, we only end up burning ourselves out.
+By failing to think about how we’re working, we only burn ourselves out.

-Stop doing the busy work and start spending your time adding value to yourself, your clients, your co-workers, and your friends.
+Stop doing the busywork and start spending your time adding value to yourself, your clients, your co-workers, and your friends.

 Focus on what’s important and eliminate the rest.